clementjonathan2004/student-mental-health-python/README.md

 - Anxiety
 - Panic Attack
 - Specialist Treatment
-- Other student-related information

-The data was prepared and analyzed using Python.
+The original dataset is included in the *Raw Data* folder of this repository.

 ## 5. Methodology

-The project followed these steps:
+The project was carried out using Python through the following steps:

 1. Loaded the Student Mental Health dataset.
 2. Checked and cleaned the data.
 3. Checked for missing values and duplicate records.
 4. Standardized the CGPA field.
-5. Created calculated columns for analysis.
+5. Created calculated columns.
 6. Grouped students into age groups.
 7. Encoded Depression, Anxiety, and Panic Attack as numerical scores.
 8. Created a combined Mental Health Score.
 9. Converted CGPA ranges into representative midpoint values.
 10. Performed exploratory data analysis.
-11. Used sorting and filtering operations to examine specific groups.
+11. Performed sorting and filtering operations.
 12. Applied index-based filtering using iloc[] and loc[].
 13. Performed correlation analysis.
 14. Generated descriptive statistics.